Supplies, instructions, resources, and worksheets are below!

 Vocabulary Terms to Understand

-Look up each word and write their definition on paper.
+Look up each word and write the definition on the back of the Lined Paper.